Faber Writing Academy tutor Patti Miller shares advice on Finding Your Voice, from her book Writing True Stories.

 - Imagine that your only reader is a trusted friend.
 Someone who accepts you as you are, someone with whom you can talk about anything without self-consciousness.
 You don’t have to try to impress them, but neither are you self-indulgent as you may be in a diary or journal.

 - Try not to imagine what other people will think of you when they read your story.
 Everyone will think something different—we can’t control that in life, let alone on the page.
 Every time you think Oh, what will my mother, or sister, or the woman at the yoga class think? firmly put it aside and keep writing!

 - Try not to manipulate the reader.
 That is, try not to get them to feel sorry for you, or angry for you, or impressed and amazed by you.
 Let your stories speak for themselves.
 Most readers react strongly against a voice that is pushing them to feel in a certain way.

 - Read your writing out aloud to someone else or onto a recording device every now and then, to check the voice.
 See if the rhythms and expressions sound like you.
 Or ask someone else to read it aloud to you to see how it ‘sounds’.

 This is an edited extract from Patti Miller’s Writing True Stories, a complete guide to writing autobiography, memoir, personal essay, biography, travel and creative nonfiction.
-For those in or around Sydney, Patti Miller‘s True Stories course runs at Faber Writing Academy early each year, with a scholarship available for 2018, and you can meet Patti at our Sydney Open Evening on November 16.
+For those in or around Sydney, Patti Miller‘s True Stories course runs at Faber Writing Academy early each year, with a scholarship available, while you can also meet Patti at our Sydney Open Evening.